Top 3 Best Lathes For Bowl Turning In 2023

 Size

 Larger lathes typically have more speed settings and a greater turning capacity.
-If you are considering using your lathe to do something other than turn bowls, this is something to keep in mind.
+So, if you are considering using your lathe to do something other than turn bowls, this is something to keep in mind.

 Read: How High Should a Wood Lathe Be?